IgorBayerl/nanovision/README.md

 This project is actively evolving - your contributions are highly valued!
 Whether you're:

-* Porting features from ReportGenerator
+* Porting features you need from ReportGenerator
 * Adding new input/output formats
 * Optimizing
 * Writing tests